skatejs/skatejs/README.md

 ## Terminology

-Wherever we refer to "v0" or "v1" we are referring to the Custom Element spec and can be categorised as:
+Let's define some terms used in these docs:

+- v0 - the original Blink implementation of web components - when the spec was still contentious.
+- v1 - the non-contentious - modern-day - specs.
 - polyfill, polyfilled, polyfill-land - not v0 or v1; no native custom element support at all.
 - upgrade, upgraded, upgrading - when an element is initialised as a custom element.
-- v0 - the original Blink implementation - when the spec was still contentious - that used the `document.registerElement()` method.
-- v1 - the non-contentious - modern-day - spec that uses the `window.customElements` namespace.